matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-Pass a block to your component on the page as shown below:
+Pass a block to a component on the page as shown below:

 ```ruby
 class ExamplePage < Page::Cell::Page